gu-fan/riv.vim/README.rst

       but will showing the rest.
     - default is 2

-  + For large files. calculate folding may cost time.
+  + For large files.
+Calculate folding may cost time.
     So there are some options about it.

     - '_`g:riv_fold_level`' set which structures to be fold.

-      1. when set to 3 , means 'sections,lists and blocks'.
+      1. When set to 3 , means 'sections,lists and blocks'.
-      2. when set to 2 , means 'sections and lists'
+      2. When set to 2 , means 'sections and lists'
-      3. when set to 1 , means 'sections'
+      3. When set to 1 , means 'sections'
-      4. when set to 0 , means 'None'
+      4. When set to 0 , means 'None'
-      5. default is 3.
+      5. Defaults is 3.

     - '_`g:riv_auto_fold_force`', enable reducing fold level when editing large files.

-      1. when set to 1 , means 'On'.
+      1. When set to 1 , means 'On'.
-      2. default is 1.
+      2. Defaults is 1.

     - '_`g:riv_auto_fold1_lines`', the minimum lines file containing, to force set fold_level to section only.

-      default is 5000.
+      Defaults is 5000.

     - '_`g:riv_auto_fold2_lines`', the minimum lines file containing, to force set fold_level to section and list only.

-      default is 3000.
+      Defaults is 3000.

   + To open some of the fold when entering a file .
     You can use ``:set fdls=1`` or use ``modeline`` for some files::